simulacrumus/readshelf/README.md

 ReadSheld is a MERN Stack project.
 I have developed ReadShelf from scratch to improve my React.js and NodeJS skills.
 There are still some issues and I will continue to contribute to the project.

-Plese visit the deployed version of the project on Heroku [https://readshelf-web.herokuapp.com](https://readshelf-web.herokuapp.com).
+Plese visit the deployed version of the project on my website [https://readshelf-web.herokuapp.com](https://emrahkinay.com/apps/readshelf).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>